dabbitz/devops-case-baykar/README_EN.md

 When a Pull Request is opened, the `validate-and-build` job runs and deployment is not performed.

-After a successful push to the `main` branch, the `deploy-eks` job runs.
+After a successful push to the `main` branch, the `deploy-eks` job enters the production approval state.
+After approval from an authorized reviewer, the deployment steps are executed.

 The deployment job: